-The DNP Translational and Clinical Project is a practice immersion experience undertaken during the last three semesters of the program and is designed to support students in the achievement of learning outcomes related to the DNP Essentials and specialty competencies (DNP Essentials, 2006).
+The DNP Translational and Clinical Project is a practice immersion experience designed to support students in the achievement of learning outcomes related to the DNP Essentials and specialty competencies (DNP Essentials, 2006).
 Students select a specialty practice site to fulfill practice hours and complete the Translational Research and Clinical project under the supervision and mentorship of a practice expert.
 The specialty practice site may be any healthcare practice setting, including, but not limited to, a clinical agency, school, health department, private provider practice setting, educational institution, or government organization.
 A Memorandum of Understanding (MOU), Approved Internal Review Board (IRB) or a Statement of Mutual Agreement are required prior to beginning any practice hours.

-Project completion includes a total of 540 practice hours.
+Program completion includes a total of 540 practice hours.
 Graduate level practice hours are based on a 1:4 ratio calculation with 1 semester hour of credit being equivalent to 60 clock hours completed in a 15-week semester.

-Three courses are to be utilized for the Project - NRSG 9300 (Planning), NRSG 9310 (Implementing), and NRSG 9320 (Evaluating and Disseminating).
+Five courses are to be utilized for the Project:

+- NRSG 8300 (Planning)

+- NRSG 9300 (Planning)

+- NRSG 9400 (Planning)

+- NRSG 9310 (Implementing)

+- NRSG 9320 (Evaluating and Disseminating).

 Both direct hours (hours spent at the practice site with the practice expert) and indirect hours (hours spent working on the DNP Translational and Clinical Project, but not necessarily in the practice site) are counted within this total.
 The nature of practice hours is mutually agreed upon between the student, the Doctoral Committee and cooperating agencies.
-Clinical hours are documented on a weekly basis using an electronic documentation system.
+Clinical hours are documented on a regular basis using an electronic documentation system.
 (Satisfactory completion of a "tangible and deliverable academic product" documents completion of practice hours.)
-A minimum of 1,000 postbaccalaureate practice hours is required to meet the learning objectives related to the DNP essentials and specialty competencies (DNP Essentials, 2006).
+A minimum of 1,000 post-baccalaureate practice hours is required to meet the learning objectives related to the DNP essentials and specialty competencies (DNP Essentials, 2006).
 Some post-MSN students may need to complete additional practice hours.
 The clinical hours for the DNP are documented using an electronic clinical system and an electronic portfolio.
 Students will be provided information and training for both of these systems during immersion week.